Table of Contents

 2. Budget Supermarkets

-- These stores offer good quality food at lower prices compared to other supermarkets.
+- They offer good food at low prices

 3. Cost of Eating Out